Unison Housing Research Lab

 - Capacity building.

-The lab's research and education program are undertaken in collaboration with academics who are part of Housing and Homelessness research cluster and other educational institutions, as well as housing and welfare providers and policy makers.
+The Lab's research and education program are undertaken in collaboration with academics who are part of the Housing and Homelessness research cluster, other educational institutions, housing and welfare providers, and policymakers.
+The Lab focuses on contributing to building Australia’s housing research capacity by supporting a team of PhD students.

 Meet the Unison Housing Research Lab team